codesilva/codesilva.github.io/_drafts/basic-rails-pwa-setup.md

 [screenshot showing the app not working]

-Our application is a PWA but not yet a good one since it does not work offline.
+This application is a PWA but not yet a good one; it does not work offline.

 ## An offline-capable PWA

 One of the main goals with PWAs is to have the application working offline at some level.
 For a better experience, even for that features that require internet connection, it's good to have some level of offline support.
 Instead of show a blank page or something like that we can let the user know that the app is offline.
 Depending on the feature we can show a cached version of the content.

 ### Service Worker

 Roughly speaking, a Service Worker is a proxy.
 It exists between your application and the outside world.
 Every request and response goes through it.

 Your brand new Rails app has a service-worker.js file under `app/views/pwa/` folder.
 It's not functional yet.